A Sucker Is Born Every Minute...

 I decided to let it go.
 I didn’t want to become jealous because it almost ruin my marriage to Stanley.
 I knew I needed to trust Augusto more to make this relationship work.

-“I trust that you have your flight information for me now”, I kindly spoke.
+“I trust that you have your flight information for me now”, I firmly spoke.

 “I leave tomorrow, but won’t arrive until Thursday.
-I leave here and fly to London.
-From London I fly into Atlanta then on Flight 1778 on America Wing Airlines, my flight arrives in Boston on Thursday at 9:00 a.m.”, Augusto explains.
+I leave here with a layover in London and Atlanta then on Flight 1778 on America Wing Airlines, my flight arrives in Boston on Thursday at 9:00 a.m.”, Augusto explains.